valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

   - Editing a Case Note
   - Deleting a Case Note

+  For more information on how to use access control in the front-end, refer to [this page](/using-valtimo/access-control/frontend-access-control.md).

 * **New feature2**

   Description of the new feature goes here.